chrischristakis/seecs/ReadME.md

 - Documentation

 This project just one part of a project I'm working on, and I decided to release it on its own.
 This means improvements to seecs will roll around when they are needed in the main project.

+A big thanks to [EnTT](https://github.com/skypjack/entt) and Austin Morian's [ECS article](https://austinmorlan.com/posts/entity_component_system/), which were both invaluable when learning about the concepts used for this project.